How to Use Enzyme Cleaner on Carpet and Hardwood Floors (The Right Way)

 Carpet: Step by Step

-- Blot, don't rinse.
-After the dwell time, blot the area with a clean cloth to remove the solution and the digested material.
-Avoid heavy rinsing, which dilutes and removes the active bacteria before they finish the job.
+Blot, don't rinse.
+Once the time's up, blot with a clean cloth to lift out the solution and the broken-down material.
+Skip rinsing entirely, since it dilutes the formula and flushes the active bacteria before they've finished the job.

 On Hardwood: Different Rules